 MSF Medical guidelines for the fieldmedicalguidelines.msf.org

-We have been producing medical guidelines for more than 25 years to help medical practitioners in the field.
+We have been producing medical guidelines for more than 35 years to help medical practitioners in the field.
 These guidelines are based on scientific data collected from our experiences, alongside that of the World Health Organization (WHO), other renowned international medical institutions, and medical and scientific journals.
 The content is continually reviewed and improved.
 All guides are available in multiple languages.
 They are the fruit of a collective effort by a group of experienced practitioners and known experts in their specialty.
 The guidelines are distributed to tens of thousands of people around the world.
-They are used by other international health actors such as WHO and UNICEF.
-New guidelines are added regularly.
+They are used by other international health organisations such as WHO and UNICEF.

 MSF Field Researchscienceportal.msf.org